nbicocchi/product-service-ci-cd/docs/ec2-terraform-setup.md

 ## Set up repository secrets

-If toy want to run deploy workflows you need to setup some repository secrets.
+If you want to run deploy workflows you need to setup some repository secrets.

 On GitHub:
 * Reach your forked repository